HermanL02/WarwickUniversity-Notes/202406/Interim Reports.md

 ### Underlying Technology Stack
 The underlying technology stake would be the WeChat injector, which is an application of reverse engineering.
 The original author is from a GitHub public repo.
 The process is to use Cheat Engine to monitor the process, and send a message through WeChat and create break points.
 Then, it could find the corresponding assembly code, and set up the APIs to make use of this assembly code to send/receive messages.
+Besides, it used up a vulnerability of sp
 ### General Structure
 The
 ### Front End